 That also means it will not affect your credit score in any way, shape, or form.

-Although keeping a good credit rating is important and that you should review it yearly you won’t have to worry about it with KOHO.
+Although keeping a good credit rating is important, and you should review it yearly, you won’t have to worry about it with KOHO.

 Does KOHO Build Credit?

-Since KOHO is neither a credit card nor a debit card it does not help you build credit but still useful to help you manage your money.
+KOHO can help you build credit build as well very useful to help you manage your money.

 Power Up With KOHO

 Essentially a power-up is an instant cashback from using KOHO instead of waiting until the end of the year like you would with a Costco membership.